coderade/tdd-rails-examples/README.md

 ### Database

-As this is a simple application that don't need great data persistence the default database used when a new Ruby on Rails application is created has been used: [SQlite3](https://www.sqlite.org/).
+As this is a simple application that don't need great data persistence.
+The [SQlite3](https://www.sqlite.org/) has been used that is the default database when a new Ruby on Rails application is created.

 ##  Examples